 Conversations with an Artist: Kirsty Badenoch

 Artist collaborations show us the multidimensionality of art where interpretations of a body of work share a mutual obsession but differing interpretations.
 We loved that our meeting Kaja Skytte in Copenhagen (the artist of our new Galaxy Globe and Halo mobiles) led us to architect and artist Kirsty Badenoch.
 Kirsty created fantastical illustration dreamworlds of Kaja's Planteplaneter work.
 Because bringing plants from overseas is restricted, we love that we can share Kirsty's art cards and posters with our community.
-They're available beginning October 14 at our Nordic Pop-up while they last.

 Describe the moment you realized art fed your soul.